waltzaround/swearsies/README.md

 - **Google Cloud Voice to Text** - for swearing detection
 - **Node.js** - for a somewhat working web framework

-@TODO: Port it to Google's Interactive Canvas lol
+@TODO: Port it to Google's Interactive Canvas so that it actually runs on a nest hub

 Built by Minh Phu Lai, John Cave, Essa Thaver, Tristan Kells, and Walter Lim